 In 1902, Senda Berenson became the editor of A. G. Spalding's first Women's Basketball Guide.
+The same year women of Mount Holyoke and Sophie Newcomb College (coached by Clara Gregory Baer), began playing basketball.

-In 1904, a basketball demonstration tournament was held at the Summer Olympics.
+In 1904, a demonstration basketball tournament was held at the Summer Olympics.

 In 1910, the Intercollegiate Athletic Association of the United States (IAAUS) changed its name to the National Collegiate Athletic Association (NCAA).